Siddharth-Gaywala/GWAS/README.md

 '''

 ## Arguments
 There are two mandatory arguments:
 -g: path to Genotype file, .vcf format
--p: path to Phenotype file, .phen forma
+-p: path to Phenotype file, .phen format

 There are two optional arguments:
 -c: Covariates file, csv/tsv format
 -mp: Integer value (>1) to denote number of cores for mp.
 If no value is set, only one core will be used.

 ## Example run
 '''